aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Getting_Started.md

 </HelloWorld>
 ```

-This renders out as a simple `<h1> Hello World </h1>` HTML string.
+This renders out as a simple `<h1> !!
+Hello World !! </h1>` HTML string.

-`XElement` is designed to be *polymorphic* by default, this means that there are a couple of different way's to write out your `XElement` components.
+`XElement` is designed to be [*polymorphic*](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by default.

+All this means is that there are a couple of different way's to write out your `XElement` components.

-We will demonstrate them all in good time, suffice to say, the manner shown above is called 'Named Elements' and is but one of many *happy* path's that can be took when creating your Elements.
+We will demonstrate them all in good time, suffice to say, the manner shown above is called 'Named Elements' and is but one of many *happy* path's that can be taken when creating your Elements.

 From here we can make this element do any number of things we wish.